Club Kart: European Session

 Production history

 Spread across several high score tables are either the first name or surname of various developers.
-As most developers appear in records for multiple courses with different orders, this list has been ordered alphabetically.
+This list uses the order they are presented in the game's code, but most developers names are used across different courses in various configurations.

 - MDA